Introduction: The Foundations of a Cybernetic Discourse

 Here Bateson extends the individual choice to a larger ecology of choices: man + environment.
 The prosaic example of a man choosing his breakfast makes the key relation between negative entropy and Bateson’s ecology of mind which will underlie the Fabulous Loop de Loop.
 For Gregory Bateson human decision-making serves as “Maxwell’s demon”, bringing order to an entropic system.

-I do not detract from the claims made by these writers, cybernetics has had a profound effect on contemporary culture.
-My own emphasis will be that the key thinkers of the new epistemology of cybernetics – Wiener, McCulloch and Bateson among them – were avid narrators of the development of their emerging science in a lineage of anti-cartesian, non-thomian thinking which was already well established in the centuries before.
+My emphasis in Floop will be that the key thinkers of the new epistemology of cybernetics – Wiener, McCulloch and Bateson among them – were avid narrators of the development of their emerging science in a lineage of anti-cartesian, non-thomian thinking which was already well established in the centuries before.
 In this sense, I read them as discourse theorists who argued the stake of past and present knowledge.

 In that vein I emphasise that the discourse of experimental psychology (neurophysiology), which had developed since the beginning of the twentieth-century, was central to the discourse of cybernetics as it developed in the 1940s.
 Many of the cyberneticians were leading brain researchers before and after the war.
 In the case of Kenneth Craik, Ross Ashby and Grey Walter, the cybernetic “thinking machines” they created arose directly from their brain research.
 [14] The new technologies of scanning devices and predictive servomechanisms, which had researched for the war effort, when added to the repertoire of brain experimentation developed in the 1920s and 30s, produced new models of behaviour and new perspectives on the relationship between machine and the organism.